Learn from the best

-All classes are taught by experienced faculty who are highly respected student services professionals and are known for their research, expertise and innovation.
+All Oregon State CSSA classes are taught online by experienced faculty who are highly respected student services professionals and are known for their research, expertise and innovation.

-They are passionate about promoting social justice and creating equitable and successful environments – and are dedicated to including these aspects in all areas of their courses.
-They are also very heavily involved in community and professional organizations, and have a wide network of colleagues.
+They are passionate about promoting social justice and creating equitable and successful environments, and they are dedicated to including these aspects in all areas of their courses.
+These faculty members are also very heavily involved in community and professional organizations and have a wide network of colleagues.

 Program faculty